Saturday police reports for Killeen, Heights, Cove, and Lampasas

 Killeen

-Driving while intoxicated reported at 2:36 a.m.
-Saturday in the 1300 block of Martin Luther King Jr. Boulevard.
+Driving while intoxicated reported at 5 a.m.
+Saturday in the 800 block of Carrie Avenue.

-Criminal mischief reported at 8 a.m. in the 1700 block of Old FM Road.

-Unlawful carry of weapons reported at 10:50 a.m.
-Saturday in the intersection of East Jasper Drive and Trimmier Road.
+Forced entry of building reported at 10:30 a.m.
+Saturday in the 100 block of Hallmark Avenue.

-Possession of marijuana reported at 1:43 p.m.
-Saturday in the intersection of Alicante Court and Granada Drive.

-Theft reported at 4:30 p.m.
+Shoplifting reported at 11:41 a.m.
 Saturday in the 1400 block of Lowes Boulevard.

-Theft reported at 6:50 p.m.
-Saturday in the 400 block of West Rancier Avenue.

 Harker Heights